Bachelor of Arts in Anthropology

 Note:

-• two years of a single high school foreign language or one year of a single college-level foreign language is required for this major;
+• two years of a single high school world language or one year of a single college-level world language is required;

 • the Anthropology major does not require a minor.